6/30 Fukuoka Match Match Review & Interview

 The first chance came in the 18th minute of the first half.
 Koizumi made a sharp turn in the midfield and passed forward, where Matsuki made a through pass.
 With the plays of both players, the team quickly became more aggressive.
 Nakagawa and Diego connected the ball, and finally Matsuki took a left-footed shot.
 Unfortunately, it missed just to the right of the goal, but the team gradually increased their attack while switching gears.

-Create a chance from a quick attack in the 33rd minute of the first half.
-Morishige clears the opponent's feed with a header and connects forward, but Matsuki tries to break through with a clever one-two with Diego TABA, but is brought down by the opponent and does not reach a scoring opportunity.
-In this play, the kicker is Harakawa, who got a free kick chance in front of the goal near the penalty arc.
-It was expected to reproduce the brilliant kick that was decided in the 2nd round of the Emperor's Cup, but the ball hit the opponent's head in the wall and went over the bar.
+In the 33rd minute of the first half, a quick attack created a chance.
+Mori-shige cleared the opponent's feed with a header and connected it forward, while Matsuki attempted to break through with a clever one-two with Diego TABA, but was brought down by the opponent, failing to reach a decisive opportunity.
+Near the penalty arc from this play, the kicker for the free kick, taken directly in front of the goal, was Harakawa.
+A brilliant kick similar to the one scored in the Emperor's Cup 2nd Round was expected, but the ball hit the head of a defender in the wall and went over the bar.

 Tokyo, who saw the effectiveness of drawing in the opponent and launching sharp counters, also created gaps by having their fullbacks move into the center and launched quick attacks with consecutive one-touch passes to avoid the press from the build-up.
 Additionally, they defended well by controlling the passing lanes and showed toughness in challenges to prevent dangerous situations from arising.